wwarthen/RomWBW/ReadMe.txt

 prompt, select either CP/M or Z-System to load the OS from ROM.

-If you have spare rom chips for your system, it is always safest to keep your existing, work rom chip and program a new one so that you can return to the old one if the new one does not work properly.
+If you have spare rom chips for your system, it is always safest to keep your existing, working ROM chip and program a new one so that you can return to the old one if the new one does not work properly.

 If you use a customized ROM image, it is recommended that you first